lanex-hazel/WePlanr-Changes/README.md

 # weplanr-changes

-Go to each project repository to read the readme for each.
+Go to corresponding project repository to read the README for each.